Hartford Schroders US Small/Mid Cap Opportunities Fund

 1 Alpha is a measure of the performance of a portfolio after adjusting for risk.
 Alpha is calculated by comparing the volatility of the portfolio and comparing it to some benchmark.
 The alpha is the excess return of the portfolio over the benchmark.

-Important Risks: All investments are subject to risk, including the possible loss of principal.
-There is no guarantee the Fund will achieve its stated objective.
-The Fund’s share price may fluctuate due to market risk and/or security selections that may underperform the market or relevant benchmarks.
-Small- and mid-cap securities can have greater risk and volatility than large-cap securities and may be less liquid than other types of investments.
-The main risk of real estate related securities is that the value of the underlying real estate may decrease in value.
-The Fund may be adversely affected when certain large shareholders purchase or redeem large amounts of shares of the Fund.
+Important Risks: Investing involves risk, including the possible loss of principal.
+There is no guarantee a fund will achieve its stated objective.
+Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. ● Small- and mid-cap securities can have greater risks and volatility than large-cap securities. ● The main risk of real estate related securities is that the value of the underlying real estate may decrease in value.

 The views expressed herein are those of Schroder Investment Management North America Inc. (Schroders) are for informational purposes only, and are subject to change based on prevailing market, economic, and other conditions.
 They may not reflect the views of Hartford Funds or any other sub-adviser to our funds and should not be construed as research or investment advice or as an offer or solicitation to buy or sell any security.